When it comes to uninsured and underinsured motorist insurance claims, I’ve handled many of them.

 The total settlement against all parties was for $325,000.
-Most settlements for a pedestrian hit by a car are not this high.
-Thankfully, most people don’t need surgery if they are hit by a car.
+Most uninsured motorist insurance settlements for a pedestrian hit by a car are not this high.
+This is because most car accidents don’t result in a broken bone and surgery.

 A passenger was in a car on a highway in Bonifay, Florida.
 An uninsured car hit them.
 After the accident, the passenger had shoulder pain.
 She reached out to my office for a free consultation.

 I spoke with her.
 After we spoke, she hired me.
 She claimed the the crash caused or worsened her rotator cuff tear.